top of page

 Sgt Peppers Lonely Hearts Club Band

-Song Meaning of A Day In The Life by The Beatles
+Song meaning of A Day In The Life by The Beatles

 One of the final authentic Lennon-McCartney collaborations, "A Day in the Life" had Paul McCartney's "Woke up/Fell out of bed" middle and John Lennon's "opening and closing" passages.